FedeDP/ncursesFM/README.md

 ## Optional compile time dependencies

-* libcups   -> print support
+* libcups   -> print support.
-* libconfig -> config file parsing
+* libconfig -> config file parsing.
 * libx11    -> check whether ncursesFM is started in a X environment or not.
 * sd-bus    -> to switch off powermanagement functions, devices/iso mount and packages installation.
-* libudev   -> needed to list mountable drives.
-Useful only if built with sd-bus.
+* libudev   -> needed to list mountable drives and to enable udev monitor.
 * openssl   -> for shasum functions support.

 ## Runtime dependencies